perevales/RepData_PeerAssessment1/PA1_template.md

 ## [1] 11352
 ```

-The impact of imputing missing data on the estimates of the total daily number of steps is that the mean and median are higher with imputation than without it
+The impact of imputing missing data on the estimates of the total daily number of steps is that the mean and median are slightly higher with imputation than without it

 ## Are there differences in activity patterns between weekdays and weekends?